python-jsonschema/jsonschema/docs/validate.rst

 The Validator Interface
 -----------------------

-:mod:`jsonschema` defines an (informal) interface that all validators should adhere to.
+:mod:`jsonschema` defines an (informal) interface that all validator classes should adhere to.

 .. class:: IValidator(schema, types=(), resolver=None, format_checker=None)

-    :argument dict schema: the schema that the validator will validate with.
+    :argument dict schema: the schema that the validator object will validate with.
 It is assumed to be valid, and providing an invalid schema can lead to undefined behavior.
-See :meth:`IValidator.check_schema` to validate a schema
+See :meth:`IValidator.check_schema` to validate a schema first.
-                           first.
     :argument types: Override or extend the list of known types when validating the :validator:`type` property.
 Should map strings (type names) to class objects that will be checked via :func:`isinstance`.
-See :ref:`validating-types` for
+        See :ref:`validating-types` for details.
-                     details.
     :type types: dict or iterable of 2-tuples
-    :argument resolver: an instance of :class:`RefResolver` that will be used to resolve :validator:`$ref` properties (JSON
+    :argument resolver: an instance of :class:`RefResolver` that will be used to resolve :validator:`$ref` properties (JSON references).
-                        references).
 If unprovided, one will be created.
-    :argument format_checker: an instance of :class:`FormatChecker` whose :meth:`~conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the
+    :argument format_checker: an instance of :class:`FormatChecker`
+        whose :meth:`~conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the schema.
-                              schema.
 If unprovided, no validation will be done for :validator:`format`.

     .. attribute:: DEFAULT_TYPES